KiwiTrek/PANG/README.md

 ## Who are we?

-We're students from UPC coursing VG Dev:
+We're students from UPC coursing VG Dev by the name of
+### Bruhmentium INC.

 |       Name      | Role |   Photo  |
 |:---------------:|:----:|:-------------:|